If you need a more accessible version of this website, click this button on the right. Switch to Accessible Site

 Sandals or open toed shoes – Wearing these will allow air movement and help keep feet dry.
 They also expose your feet to light, which fungus cannot tolerate.
 Socks with moisture wicking material also help as well.

 If you have any questions please feel free to contact one of our offices located in Fairhope, Brewton, and Atmore, AL .
-We offer the newest diagnostic tools and technology to treat your foot care needs.
+We offer the newest diagnostic tools and technology to treat your foot and ankle needs.

 Read more about Treating Toenail Fungus